csi-greifflab/negative-class-optimization/Readme.md

 ```
 export ABSOLUTNOLIB_PATH=$PWD/AbsolutNoLib

 # Compute the energy contributions using Absolut.
-Note: to restrict computational costs the computation is done only for the main MiniAbsolut train/test split and seed.
+Note: to restrict computational costs the computation is done only for the main MiniAbsolut train/test split and one of the seeds.
 python scripts/script_16_compute_energy_contributions.py
 ```